CarlosAMolina/carlosamolina.github.io/projects/usb-linux/introduction.md

 In this example, the usb is `/dev/sdc` and the part with the data to mount is `/dev/sdc1`.

-In order to access de usb data, I have to mount `/dev/sdc1`, I will do it in `/media/usb`:
+In order to access de usb data, I have to mount `/dev/sdc1`

+#### Mount an usb manually with sudo

+To mount an usb in a defined path, for example in `/media/usb`, the `sudo mount` command is required:

 ```bash
 sudo mount /dev/sdc1 /media/usb